It's time to accept AI will never think like a human – and that's okay

 You wouldn’t trust a dog to give you a medical diagnosis or relationship advice, but you might trust it to sniff out explosives, assist the blind, or provide therapeutic comfort.
 Similarly, AI may be lousy at appreciating your jokes or responding in an unexpected situation, but it can navigate traffic, detect safety hazards in nuclear plants, and collect data on Mars.

 Robots like the PARO, a snuggly medical device that looks and moves like a baby harp seal, are even surprisingly effective in therapy when using real dogs isn’t feasible.
 The point isn’t that AI should replace dogs.
 The point is that the animal thought exercise lets us set aside the human comparison and imagine what AI can help us with that we can’t do alone.

 Understanding the strengths and limitations of AI is key to avoiding the types of harmful mistakes we’re seeing today.
 The idea that we’re dealing with a different kind of intelligence inspires us to leverage this technology to support people – rather than replacing them.
 It encourages us to invent new practices and find new solutions – rather than recreating what we already have.
 And it prompts us to think more creatively and inclusively about how to situate AI in our infrastructure, workplaces and personal lives.

 The best possible future isn’t one in which our technology thinks or acts like a human.
 It’s one in which we’ve envisioned a better world, and partnered with technology to create it.

 Read more about AI:

-Dr Kate Darling is a Research Specialist at the MIT Media Lab and author of The New Breed.
+Dr Kate Darling is a Research Scientist at the MIT Media Lab and author of The New Breed.
 Her interest is in how technology intersects with society.